 All: “Blessed are You, O LORD our God, King of the universe, Who makes the fruit of the vine, Who has chosen us from all people and lifted us up and made us holy.”

 The Second Cup: The Cup of Deliverance

-Leader: "The Cup of Deliverance is based on YHWH’s second promise to Israel in Exodus 6:6, “I will free you from your slavery.”
-In the same way, Yeshua has freed us, or torn us away from the kingdom of darkness and brought us into the kingdom of light (Colossians 1:13).
+Leader: "The Cup of Deliverance is based on YHWH’s second promise to Israel in Exodus 6:6, 'I will free you from your slavery.'
+In the same way, Paul tells us in Colossians 1:13 that God has freed us, or torn us away from the kingdom of darkness and brought us into the kingdom of His beloved Son.
 Let us raise the second cup."

 The Third Cup: The Cup of Redemption

 Leader: "The Cup of Redemption recalls God’s third promise to Moses: 'I will redeem (Hebrew: ga’al) you with an outstretched arm.'
 A ga’al is one who pays a ransom for the life of another.
 He who redeemed our fathers from Egypt has redeemed us with His own blood.
 According to Psalm 49:7-9, 'Truly no man can ransom another, or give to God the price of his life, for the ransom of their life is costly and can never suffice, that he should live on forever and never see the pit.'
 Yet, according to Psalm 49:15, 'God will ransom my soul from the power of Sheol, for he will receive me.'
 God promises in Psalm 34:22, 'The Lord redeems the life of his servants; none of those who take refuge in him will be condemned.'